 Culpeper is between Washington, D.C., Charlottesville, Fredericksburg, and the Shenandoah Mountains.

 This makes an ideal central location to make your battlefield base camp and start a campaign in any direction you want.

+There are lots of historical sites in Culpeper, VA.
 The Culpeper area battlefields are a must-see whether you’re a casual novice or Civil War buff.

 Have some questions about the Civil War battlefields near Culpeper?
 Please contact us.